EpiLink/EpiLink/docs/Api.md

 The OAuth2 design is like so:

 * The API consumer (typically the EpiLink front-end) does the first part of the OAuth2 flow (that is, retrieving the access code).
-For this, the API can get the initial
+For this, the API can get a stub of the authorization URL using [`/meta/info`](#get-metainfo).
+You only need to add a `redirect_uri` there.
 * The consumer then sends this access code with the [`POST /register/authcode/<service>`](#post-registerauthcodeservice) endpoints.